russgclark/p6-map/README.md

  - Use the search field to limit breweries on map / navigation to those which have names that match or resemble search query.
  - Use the (reset) text link in the upper left corner to reset to the original map zoom level.

-# Resolve the following issue via this proxy method: https://jsonp.afeld.me/
+# Resolved the issue described below via this proxy method: https://jsonp.afeld.me/

 Notes (resolved, see above):